Open University of Applied Sciences

 5. Is there an entrance examination for Open University of Applied Sciences?

 No, there is not.
 Open University studies provide an opportunity to complete higher education studies, irrespective of age and educational background.
 To complete regular studies of a Degree Programme, the student may be required to have previous studies in the field, or there may be other requirements.

 6. What is meant by credit and Personal Curriculum?

 The extension of studies is defined as credits.
 One credit corresponds to an average of 27 hours of student work.
 It consists of classroom learning and independent work.
 The Personal Curriculum defines, among other things, the student’s goals, studies and schedules for the consistent progress of the studies.

 7. Who can I ask for more information about the studies?

 You can get more information about the studies from the contact persons of Open University of Applied Sciences

 8. Can I complete parts of specialisation studies or courses of a Master-level Degree Programme through Open University of Applied Sciences?

 At present, you cannot complete parts of specialisation studies, but it is possible to complete parts of a Master’s Degree also through Open University of Applied Sciences.
-As a rule, in order to attend Master-level courses, you must first have a Bachelor’s Degree and three years of work experience in the field in question.
+As a rule, in order to attend Master-level courses, you must first have a Bachelor’s Degree and at least two years of work experience in the field in question.